The 10 Most Common National Electric Code Violations

 Wiring Switches Without a Neutral Wire

 All switch locations need a neutral wire.
 This national electrical code was mainly implemented to accommodate potential future uses.
 Electronic switches require a small amount of constant electricity and therefore need a neutral wire run to them.

 There are exceptions to this NEC code, but if the walls are currently open anyway, don’t make the next person fish in a wire.
 Do it right and make sure there’s a neutral wire in the box.
 Learn how to wire a three-way light switch yourself here.

 Tamper-resistant receptacles are designed to stop a kid from inserting an object, such as a paper clip.
 They’re required for all locations, indoors and out.
 Tamper-resistant receptacles are a great invention, so use them — it’s national electric code.
 We’ll show you how to correctly install a tamper-resistant outlet.

 The purpose of this national electric code is to reduce the use of extension cords.
-From any point along a wall line, a receptacle outlet needs to be within reach of a 6-ft. appliance cord, and that 6 ft. cannot be measured across a passageway.
+From any point along a wall line, a receptacle outlet needs to be within reach of a six-foot appliance cord, and that six feet cannot be measured across a passageway.
 The bottom line is that extension cords start fires and create tripping hazards — the fewer extension cords, the better.
 Plus: Check out these home inspector horror stories.

 Insufficient Electrical Bonding

 Grounding is not the same as bonding.
 Plumbing, phone lines, coaxial cable and gas piping systems need to be not only grounded but also bonded to one another.